Unity-Technologies/com.unity.multiplayer.docs/tools/network-simulator.md

     1. Tools 1.1.0 or later
     2. Network for GameObjects 1.1.0 or later
     3. Unity Transport 2.0.0 or later
-2. Add the NetworkSimulator Component to any GameObject that persisted across scenes.
+2. Add the NetworkSimulator Component to any GameObject that persists across scenes.

 #### Trigger a network disconnect